 They aren’t just radical actions.
 They are the path to healing.

-I believe that when we feel safe in our bodies, when we experience pleasure, and when we’re in a state of relaxation and trust, we are naturally able to attune to others.
+When we feel safe in our bodies, when we experience pleasure of any kind- you taste the best ice cream you’ve ever had, feel the fall breeze and smell the crisp leaves, hear you favorite song- when we’re in a state of relaxation and trust, we are naturally able to attune to others.
+That’s what intimacy and connection is all about.

 You’ve felt it before—the way your body tightens in conflict, the way fear or attachment wounds can shut you down when a partner gets angry.
 That isn’t weakness.
 That’s protection.
 But in that state, it's nearly impossible to hear, to empathize, to connect.

-Now imagine being in a state of embodied pleasure.
+Now imagine being in a state of embodied pleasure- anything that feels good to you.
 Your nervous system is calm.
 You feel safe, open, real.
 That is the state where connection flows.
 That’s the doorway to intimacy.

 When someone believes in us—sees our light, celebrates our inner power—we rise.
 We become more than we ever thought we could be.